 Explanation: The correct choice is B. Opulent means luxurious or wealthy.

-The ASVAB test, as we all know, is used as an initial indicator of your abilities and knowledge.
-Those ASVAB Sample questions can assist you in determining whether or not this is something that interests you and in preparing for the ASVAB!
+As we all know, the ASVAB test is used as an initial indicator of your abilities and knowledge.
+Those ASVAB Sample questions can help you decide if this is something that interests you and prepare for the ASVAB!

 Pictorial History Of US Navy Uniforms From 1776 To 1967